AMVijay/media-renamer-app/README.md

-# MediaNameFormatter
+# media file rename application
-Application to change the media files (Images, Video, Audio,..) name to the time taken format using Apache Tika, Spring Framework
+This application helps to rename the media file (Images, Video, Audio,..) name to the time taken format using Java language and Apache Tika framework.

 ## How to run the utility?